hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 # Layer 3 Switch
-A Layer 3 Switch is a mixture between a Router and a Switch.
-Basically a Switch with routing functionallity.
+A layer 3 Switch is a mixture between a router and a switch.
+Basically a switch with routing functionallity.
 The Configuration of VLAN´s is the same for L3 as for L3.

 ## Activate Routing